Stunning Pink Sourdough Bread Recipe (Natural Dragon Fruit Swirl)

 Why It Works

 Slice this beautiful bread for a special brunch and pair it with our creamy Homemade Butter for a simple, delicious treat.
+The contrast between the pink swirls and white crumb creates an unforgettable presentation that will elevate any table setting.

 Storage